 Famous for its clubbing scene, holidays in Ayia Napa are lively and fun-filled, but there are still some great family friendly, adult only and quieter hotels to enjoy in the area.
-From self-catering villas and apartments to all inclusive resorts, you'll be well catered for here.
+From self-catering villas and apartments to all inclusive resorts in Cyprus, you'll be well catered for here.
 Plus with the stunning beaches of Nissi Beach, Pantachou Beach and Landa Beach, you can enjoy the wonderful turquoise water.

 Ayia Napa has long been well known for its party holiday scene, and it's perfect for groups of friends, hen do holidays and lads holidays too.
 Nightlife in Ayia Napa offers cocktail bars and a busy clubbing scene, but at the same time, you can still enjoy chilled bars and fantastic restaurants serving a range of food including local Cypriot cuisine.